rauc/rauc/docs/concept/update-concept.rst

 -------

-To determine from which slot the system is booted, the bootloader must provide a *boot chooser* tool.
+To determine from which slot the system is booted, the bootloader must provide a *boot chooser*.
-This allows to maintain multiple boot sources with a *defined priority*, a *number of boot attempts*, and a flag to deactivate the source.
+This allows maintaining multiple boot sources with a *defined priority*, a *number of boot attempts*, and a flag to deactivate the source.

 If booting from the highest-priority system
-(typically the current productive system) fails for e.g. 3 times, the next lower priority boot source is chosen which could be the fallback system for example.
+(typically the current production system) fails for e.g. 3 times, the next lower priority boot source is chosen (which could be the fallback system).

-As updates are always installed in the currently inactive slot set, the boot priority must be changed after a successful update.
+As updates are always installed in a currently inactive slot group, the boot priority must be changed after a successful update.

 Basic update procedure